Photon escape in the extremal Kerr black hole spacetime: Complete classification of photon escape in the extremal Kerr black hole

 \subsection{Class VIII: $r_*\geq3$ and $\theta_3\leq\theta_*<\pi/2$}

 There are eight cases according to the relative values of $q_*$, $\qt_\pm$, $\qs_-$, $3$, and $27$ (see Fig.~\ref{fig_q8}):

 where $q_*$ contributes to specifying the escapable region only for case (i), and $\qt_-$ contributes to that for cases (i)--(viii).
-The escapable region in the above cases are summarized in Table~\ref{table_ER8} and Fig.~\ref{fig_ER8}.
+The escapable regions in the above cases are summarized in Table~\ref{table_ER8} and Fig.~\ref{fig_ER8}.